hachimada/pycocoedit/docs/index.md

 3. Panoptic Segmentation

 Contributions and ideas are welcome—feel free to open an issue or pull request on GitHub!
-© 2025 Nao Yamada · Licensed under the Apache License 2.0
+© 2025 hachimada · Licensed under the Apache License 2.0